 Therefore, this program cost Excelas a manageable amount of money and encouraged its employees to stay physically active for three months!

 This company has an award-winning corporate fitness program.
 Their point system lets their employees track their healthy lunches, workouts, meditations, and more.
 Employees trade in their points for prizes of all different types.

 This company even established an on-site fitness center with fitness classes, yoga classes, and meditation classes.
 Employees’ participation in the fitness center and these classes earn them points as well.
 Even a yearly physical will earn them points!

 As the individual, trainers verge into the corporate fitness world by simply being able to network and create detailed programs.
 Lots of money is ready for earning by becoming a corporate fitness trainer.
 You can find companies in need of a solution by being very active on LinkedIn.
 This will help you get in touch with businesses and even advertise your solution to their needs.

 You need to be well versed in what the company is all about before you pitch to them.
 Therefore, LinkedIn is a good place to start learning about the companies you would like to pitch to.
 Be persistent, but professional, with your follow-ups if you don’t hear back immediately.
 I recommend a maximum of three follow-ups over the course of two weeks.
 Sometimes emails bury easily for busy business people, so it is important to make sure they even saw your pitch.

-Whole companies also exist for providing corporate wellness solutions.
-Find companies that interest you and get in contact with them for starting a career there!
-You will be better off if you have fitness and wellness certifications before applying.
+Many companies also already exist in providing corporate wellness solutions.
+Find companies that interest you and get in contact with them for starting a career there.
+You will be a better candidate if you have fitness and wellness certifications before applying.
 Good luck!